 Posted on: September 8, 2015

-This article has last been updated on the 29th of April, 2020.
+This article has last been updated on 13 October 2020.

-We spoke with Caja van Tolie, a Dutch prostitute.
+We spoke with Caja van Tolie – a sex worker who works in the Netherlands.
 We met each other at the Koffie Schenkerij in Amsterdam’s Red Light District.
 Caja has been working as a prostitute for 16 years.
 We were looking forward to meeting her because we really wanted to know more about her profession and experiences.
 This is what we asked her:

 Since 1999.
 I started at the Red Light District of Amsterdam.
 I also worked in Groningen for a while but decided to go back to Amsterdam.
 When I worked in Amsterdam’s Red Light District again, the mayor of Amsterdam decided to introduce more stringent regulations which women have to meet when working as a prostitute.
 That’s one of the reasons I decided to work in Utrecht instead of Amsterdam.
 Looking back, after a while the rules in Utrecht became more strict than those in Amsterdam, which led to a forced end of my job as a Dutch prostitute.